goktu/ADama/index.md

 <img src="img/3_drivingAR.png" alt="hi" class="inline"/>

-I hypothesize this attraction-repulsion between two cars in a lane is a **long-range dipole interaction** in the driving direction, and in its normal direction the lane merging, the **dipole vanishes**.
+I hypothesize this attraction-repulsion between two cars in a lane is a **long-range dipole interaction** in the driving direction.
+In the normal direction of driving, with the lane merging the **dipole vanishes**.

 In order to simulate the act of driving in a CA, I had to inverse the update rule to initiate the motion from a cell, as it is the case with a car.
 A car is similar to a free radical.